amitevski/slider/README.md

 In order to use it as library you need to include the prebuilt JavaScript library in `dist/slider.library.js` and the css file in `src/slider.css`.

-You can [sample html file](https://github.com/amitevski/slider/blob/master/index.html) directly in the source folder.
+You can find a [sample html file](https://github.com/amitevski/slider/blob/master/index.html) directly in the source folder.

 ## Development